 Arguably the most important part.
 Aim to have your assignment done a week before it is actually due, or even earlier if possible.
 At the end of the day, assignments are about learning.
 They’re supposed to challenge you in ways that will teach you important skills to be used later in your education and career.
 You’re not learning to your full extent when you’re aiming to just scrape past the word count and the pass mark; by giving yourself a window of time between the assignment’s completion and the due date, you give yourself the opportunity to review, revise, to see where things can be changed for the better, and ultimately to learn the material more deeply.

 If you find yourself falling behind on deadlines more often than you’d like, it may be time to get some help from the many academic services available at UON.
 You may want to check if your course runs PASS sessions, where you can talk to both current and past students in your course about how to tackle the material.
-You can also visit the Learning Development website to access a number of resources, including workshops for study skills, academic writing, one-on-one consultations, counselling and more.
+You can also visit the Academic Learning Support website to access a number of resources, including workshops for study skills, academic writing, one-on-one consultations, counselling and more.

 We’re all gonna leave something to the last minute at some time in our university careers; it’s a fact of student life.
 Hopefully, with this guide, it just doesn’t have to be every time.
 Speaking of which – isn’t there something you’re meant to be doing?!